Graduate Theological Union

 - Additional Information for International Applicants

-The information included in this section enables us to establish applicant records efficiently for the admissions and financial aid process.
+The information included in this section enables the GTU to establish applicant records efficiently for the admissions and financial aid process.

 Degree Sought and Area of Study